School Ethos and Values

 Click here for a video tour around our school!

 Thank you for the interest you have shown by logging on to our website.

-The school has very much developed the idea of being a ‘learning community’ and this brings a very strong focus on the quality of teaching and learning within the school.
-It also brings high expectations of ourselves as teachers and associate staff and the pupils.
-We seek academic excellence in all we do without losing sight of the need to develop our pupils as rounded individuals who understand their responsibility as future citizens.
+The school has developed the idea of being a ‘learning community’ and this brings a strong focus on the quality of teaching and learning within the school.
+It also brings high expectations of us as teachers, associate staff and our pupils.
+We seek academic excellence in all we do, without losing sight of the need to develop our students as rounded individuals who understand their responsibility as future citizens.

-I hope this brief introduction gives you at least a flavour of the passion, character and rigour of the school and our aspirations and philosophy.
-I would welcome any contact from you to find out more and to visit us
+I hope this brief introduction gives you at least a flavour of the passion, character and rigour of the school, our aspirations and our philosophy.
+I would welcome any contact from you to find out more and please do come to visit us to see for yourself.

 C. C. Hornby